 Bud rot on marijuana plants: Causes & how to deal with it

-Bud rot, or botrytis Cinerea, is a common fungus that many cannabis growers will encounter in their lifetime.
+Bud rot, or botrytis Cinerea, is a common fungus that many marijuana growers will encounter in their lifetime.
 The fungus can grow when people are unfamiliar with city control and air circulation.
 The fungus causes the nutrient and water delivery system to become compromised.
 This can be so bad that it can kill off the entire plant.
 So how fast does bud rot spread?
 How to keep your weed safe?
 What spray can you use?
 We help you out!

 Cannabis plants that have contracted bud rot must be dealt with quickly and safely.
 Depending upon any plants you are growing, bud rot can completely wipe out your harvest in a mat.

-Bud rot affects the buds and the leaves of cannabis plants.
+Bud rot affects the buds and the leaves of marijuana plants.
 The fungus starts close to the stem and then moves to the rest of the plant.
 It will then spread quickly to the flowers and leaves.
 It will ruin all of your hard work.

 How do I identify bud rot?